 Wildlife Threats

 If you want to grow a peach tree but don’t have the space for a regular-sized tree, the Bonanza patio peach tree may be the answer.
-Consider purchasing this type of peach tree from your local nursery or online.
+These trees require regular watering, pruning, and checking for pests or disease, but if you’re willing to put in the work, consider purchasing this type of peach tree from your local nursery or online.

-Can you eat peaches from a patio peach tree?
+Can you eat peaches from a Bonanza peach tree?

-Yes.
-The fruit on a Bonanza patio peach tree are edible, however, the peaches produced may be smaller in size and less flavorful than the peaches on full-sized fruit trees.
+Yes, the fruit on a Bonanza peach tree is edible.
+However, the peaches produced may be smaller in size than the peaches on full-sized fruit trees.

 Can I grow a Bonanza patio peach tree indoors?

-Peach trees grow best outdoors in the warmth, but you can start your Bonanza peach tree indoors and move it outdoors once the fruit starts to grow.
+Peach trees grow best outdoors in the sun, but you can start your Bonanza peach tree indoors and move it outdoors once the fruit starts to grow.

 Can you overwater a Bonanza patio peach tree?

 Yes.
 In fact, overwatering is more common than underwatering.
-Too much water can decrease the tree’s health and leave it susceptible to certain brown rot which occurs in wet conditions.
+Too much water can decrease the tree’s health and leave it susceptible to brown rot, which occurs in wet conditions.

 To share feedback or ask a question about this article, send a note to our Reviews Team at reviews@thisoldhousereviews.com.